 - Shopping (shopping lists for each store, list of coupons in your stash)

 You might include those records if you work at home or run your own business.
 You also might have a section for your hobbies — gardening or quilting, for example — or for your volunteer activities or organizations you’re active in.

 To get started, think about the information you want to include in your notebook.
 Gather any papers you have scattered throughout your home — for example, those in your kitchen junk drawer or across the top of your desk — and begin sorting them into categories to get an idea of the type of information you regularly refer to.

 Think through your vision for your notebook.
-Is your goal to create a notebook to assist you in your day-to-day management of your home?
+Is your goal to create a notebook to assist you in the day-to-day management of your home?
 Or is your focus on having a reference binder or yearly archive?

 Also, take some time to think about the supplies you want to use.
 Are you hoping to create a “pretty” system, or is the function all that matters to you?
 How many tabs do you want to use?
 Will you be choosing a set number of categories or leaving blank tabs so that you can expand over time?